All About Lenses

 The Excel spreadsheet in the same folder has files names and corresponding f-stops.
 Review usually involve finding the smallest resolvable element in USAF 1951 chart (of which ten are placed on the single frame).
 It's very important to review image quality in the center and in one of the corners.
 The winner image is the one which has highest resolution in both center and the corners and shows little fringing and blurriness).

-If you want to contribute: Vlad will gladly supply test target for you to use with your equipment with the only condition that the in full resolution results of your scans be made public.
+If you want to contribute: Vlad will gladly supply test target for you to use with your equipment with the only condition that the full resolution results of your scans be made public via various forum like "Digitizing Film with Digital Camera" on Facebook or Forum at Negative Lab Pro .

 CAN I USE MY CAMERA'S KIT LENS FOR FILM DIGITIZATION?

-While you can use a kit lens for digitization, a specialized macro lens will often yield better results.
-Macro lenses have a flat field of focus and are optimized for close-up work, making them ideal for capturing the fine details of film negatives and slides.
-Kit lenses are typically zoom lenses and not really designed to work at required reproduction ratios.
+The short answer is No. While you can use a kit lens for digitization, a specialized macro lens will often yield much better results.
+Good-rated macro lenses have a flat field of focus and are optimized for close-up work, making them ideal for capturing the fine details of film negatives and slides.
+Kit lenses are typically zoom lenses and not really designed to work at required reproduction ratios close to 1:1.

 HOW DOES FOCAL LENGTH AFFECT FILM DIGITIZATION?